1st July - Highlands, Papua New Guinea

 5th June - Bardai, Chad

-MAF Pilot, Phil Henderson, takes social distancing to the extreme in Bardai – a remote town in northern Chad.
-After landing, authorities imposed their restrictions on Phil: ‘They wouldn’t let me overnight in town because Bardai has yet to be touched by coronavirus.
+MAF's Phil Henderson, takes social distancing to the extreme in Bardai – a remote town in northern Chad.
+After landing, authorities imposed their restrictions on Phil: ‘They wouldn’t let me overnight in town because Bardai has yet to be touched by Covid-19.
 All too happy to comply.’
 So Phil camped in the desert!

 29th May - Kasese District, Uganda